Children's nightmares: Sleep expert reveals four ways to ELIMINATE kids’ night terrors Skip to main content

 3. Choose Snacks and Drinks Wisely

 Speaking of a night-time snack, what your child eats before bed can directly affect the types of dreams they have.
 Foods including cheese, spicy foods, sugar and sweets (particularly chocolate), pizza, fast food, noodles or pasta, milk, and even meat have all been linked to nightmares.
 Drinks containing caffeine are also a major trigger for nightmares, including sports drinks, fizzy drinks, iced tea, and certain types of juice.
 Take note of what your child ate the night before a particularly bad bout of nightmares.
-Swap the above-mentioned foods with healthy, low-sugar alternatives like yoghurt, fresh fruit, granola, or toast.
-A light snack will also prevent stomach discomfort, including gas or acid reflux.
-Have your child eat their snack about 60 minutes before bed to allow plenty of time for digestion.
+Swap the above-mentioned foods with healthy, low-sugar alternatives like yogurt, fresh fruit, granola, or toast.
+Packaged salads can also be a great option, as they are light and easy to digest.

 4. Perform Relaxing Activities Before Bed